PierreSenellart/provsql/doc/TODO/multivalued-distributions.md

   native leaf becomes a marginal-projection gate evaluated through the vector cache.
-- **Analytic extensions**, ordered by value: MVN differential entropy (closed form) in `InformationTheory`; Mahalanobis / squared-norm events on Gaussians (generalised chi-square CDF) in `AnalyticEvaluator`; everything else falls back to MC as usual.
+- **Analytic extensions**, ordered by value: MVN differential entropy (closed form) in `InformationTheory`; a **Gaussian orthant-CDF arm** (see below); Mahalanobis / squared-norm events on Gaussians (generalised chi-square CDF) in `AnalyticEvaluator`; everything else falls back to MC as usual.
+- **Gaussian orthant CDF for correlated comparison conjunctions.** An AND-conjunction of comparison events whose operands are all affine combinations of shared Normal leaves (exactly what a compiled MVN produces) is a multivariate-normal orthant probability Φ_d(τ; μ, Σ).
+Today such a conjunction falls through to MC, which (a) converges at the O(N^-1/2) sampling rate when a quasi-deterministic quadrature (Genz–Bretz) evaluates the same quantity to near machine precision at O(d³)-ish cost, and (b) simply returns 0 on rare orthants (Pr ≲ 10⁻⁶ is already unresolvable at realistic sample budgets, whereas applications legitimately need 10⁻¹² – rare-event workloads pair the orthant CDF with a tilted importance-sampling fallback).
+Shape of the fix: after the peephole has folded the affine arithmetic through the Normal sum-closure registry, detect in `AnalyticEvaluator` that every conjunct of a `walkAndConjunctIntervals`-style joint pass is a linear comparison over jointly-Gaussian scalars, assemble (μ, Σ) from the shared-leaf decomposition, and call a Genz–Bretz routine; decline to MC on any non-Gaussian leaf.
+This subsumes the pairwise Normal-vs-Normal closed form (d = 1) and gives "min/max/rank of correlated Gaussians" events – first-elimination / argmin probabilities, order statistics of correlated portfolio components – an exact path.
+Depends on the same P0 census fix; a correlated conjunction of shared-leaf comparisons is precisely the shape the sibling-arm bug corrupts.
 - **Prerequisite**: the HybridEvaluator sibling-arm census bug (shared leaves across sibling arms de-duplicated as if independent) must be fixed first – compiled MVNs are *made of* shared leaves, and the